Financial irregularities in African soccer exposed by audit

-Financial wrongdoing across African soccer has been unearthed in a confidential audit of the continent’s governing body that raises concerns about the legitimacy of millions of dollars of payments to executives and national associations.
+Financial irregularities across African football have been unearthed in a confidential audit of the continent’s governing body that raises concerns about the legitimacy of millions of dollars of cash payments that were distributed to executives and national associations with sparse records.

-The Associated Press on Saturday obtained a copy of the private forensic review of the Confederation of African Football that was undertaken by financial services firm PwC during FIFA Secretary General Fatma Samoura’s six-month spell effectively running the troubled body.
+The Associated Press on Saturday obtained a copy of the private forensic review of the Confederation of African Football that found “possible abuse of power” and reported “potential fraudulent adjustments” in accounting records that are “unreliable and not trustworthy.”

-The report, which is more than 50 pages long, covers the period 2015-2019 and the presidencies of Issa Hayatou and successor Ahmad, who remains in power.
+The report by financial services firm PwC, which is more than 50 pages long, covers the period 2015-19 and the presidencies of Issa Hayatou and successor Ahmad, who remains in power despite an ongoing ethics investigation that predates this audit.

-FIFA remitted $51 million to an Egyptian-based bank account between 2015 and 2018 as part of its “Forward Programme.”
-By Dec.
-18, 2018, $24 million had been disbursed across the continent and $10 million of this — amounting to 40 payments — was reviewed and investigated.
+The review was undertaken last year when FIFA was effectively running the troubled African confederation.

+The auditors had to grapple with limited documentation to account for payments at CAF worth millions of dollars that raised doubts about the nature of contracts, the need for family members of executives to receive payments, and raised the prospect of kickbacks and tax evasion attempts.

 PwC found $4.6 million from 14 payments had “no or insufficient supporting documentation to determine the beneficiary, purpose, and benefit for CAF.”
 The auditors said they could not find the purpose of the payment, the ultimate beneficiary or evidence the cash had been received in some cases.

 Another $3.6 million accounting for 21 payments was “considered unusual or deemed higher risk,” the report said.
-Only five payments of those scrutinized — amounting to $1.6 million — had “sufficient documentation” and were said to have been used for the purpose intended
+Only five payments of those scrutinized — amounting to $1.6 million — had “sufficient documentation” and were said to have been used for the purpose intended.

 “Based upon the procedures performed and documents reviewed, several red flags, potential elements of mismanagement and possible abuse of power were found in key areas of finance and operations of CAF,” the PwC auditors said in the report.
 “Given the serious nature of certain findings and red flags identified from the preliminary due-diligence, we cannot rule out the possibility of potential irregularities.”

 The large number of cash payments concerned PwC, which said they resulted in “little or no audit trail to verify if the cash has been spent legitimately or not.”
-It noted the round sum of $215,000 spent during a general assembly meeting in Ethiopia in March 2017.
+It noted a round sum of $215,000 spent during a general assembly meeting in Ethiopia in March 2017.

 “Lack of key financial controls and absence of segregation of duties in day-to-day financial operations was observed during the review,” PwC found.
 “Often a single employee would have the authority to, and have executed, conflicting duties such as approving expenditure, receiving of goods and services, and approving payments.”